Saladoc/Javacord-Website/docs/wiki/basic-tutorials/running.md

 **1.** In the menu bar, click "Run" then "Run Configurations...".

-**2.** In the freshly opened window, select "Java Application" on the left side, then click the leftmost button in the row above the tree view.
+**2.** In the newly opened window, select "Java Application" on the left side, then click the leftmost button in the row above the tree view.
 A new configuration will appear.

 ![](./running-eclipse-configurations-empty.png)